 There are many kinds of rubber.
 It can be helpful to know which kind you are trying to adhere so you understand the flexibility and hold that will be required.
 These are likely the most common types of rubber you will be trying to bond:

-• Nitrile rubber is a common rubber that’s often found in applications including hoses, o-rings, gaskets, conveyor belts, cable jacketing, and print rollers.
+• Nitrile rubber is a common rubber that’s often found in applications including hot melt hoses, o-rings, gaskets, conveyor belts, cable jacketing, and print rollers.

 • Butyl rubber is very flexible and is used in items such as linings, inner tubes, seals and stoppers, and valve seating.